Richard Arnold (chronicler)

-Richard Arnold (died ca. 1521), was an English antiquary and chronicler.
+Richard Arnold (died c.
+1521), was an English antiquary and chronicler.

 Arnold was a citizen of London, dwelling in the parish of St Magnus, London Bridge.
-It would appear from his own book that he was a merchant trading with Flanders.
+It would appear from his own book, originally untitled and now generally known as Arnold's Chronicle or The Customs of London, that he was a merchant trading with Flanders.
 He was an executor of the will of John Amell the elder, citizen and cutler of London, which was drawn up in 1473, and he is there described as a haberdasher.
 He was in the habit, for purposes of business, of paying visits to Flanders, and was in 1488 confined in the Castle of Sluys on suspicion of being a spy.
 He was apparently hard pressed by creditors at one period of his life, and sought shelter in the sanctuary at Westminster.
 He had a wife named Alice and a son Nicholas.
 The date of his death is uncertain.
-Francis Douce, who fully investigated the matter, concluded that he died shortly after the publication of the last edition of his book, in 1520–1.
+Francis Douce, who fully investigated the matter, concluded that he died shortly after the publication of the last edition of his book, in 1520–1521.